-The Regional State Administrative Agency shall also disclose the administrative fines, public warnings and penalty payments imposed or issued by it on the proposal of the bar association.
+The Regional State Administrative Agency shall also disclose the administrative fines, public warnings and penalty payments imposed or issued by it on the proposal of the Finnish Bar Association.
 The information disclosed may contain no details about the clients of an attorney-at-law or any other information that de facto reveals the identity of clients.